pschachte/wybe/WYBE.md

 #### Optimisation Options

 The `--llvm-opt-level` (`-O`) options specifies the level of optimisation used within the LLVM compiler during the compilations stage of a Wybe module.
-By default this is set to 3, yet supports the values 0, 1, 2, or 3.
+By default, this is set to 3, yet supports the values 0, 1, 2, or 3.
 More information can be found [here](https://llvm.org/docs/CommandGuide/llc.html#id1).